ant512/Woopsi/Readme.txt

    - Type "make -f Makefile.lib", sans quotes.

   Woopsi has been developed using devkitPro r20, VC++ 2005 Express, and the last official version of PALib (070323).
-It has been tested with devkitPro r23.
+It is compatible with devKitPro versions r20 to r23 when used with PALib, or r24 when used without.

 SDL Compatibility